Ib1za94/BankingApp/README.md

 # Banking App Mock (Jetpack Compose)

-This is a UI prototype of a banking application built with Jetpack Compose.
+This is a pet project showcasing a modern banking app UI built with Jetpack Compose and mock data.
-The app demonstrates a modern Android architecture using mock data and focuses on clean UI design, design patterns, and code structure.
+It demonstrates clean architecture, reusable components, and Material Design 3 principles — with a focus on UI, not backend.

-> ⚠️ **Note:** This is a UI prototype built with mock data.
-Some features are static or partially implemented.
-The app focuses on architecture and design patterns rather than backend integration or production readiness.
+> ⚠️ **Note:** Some features are static or partially implemented.
+This is a UI prototype and not intended for production use.

+---

 ## 💡 About the Project

-This project was created as a pet project to demonstrate modern Android development using Jetpack Compose and clean architecture principles.
-The main focus was on building a visually appealing and well-structured banking app UI using mock data.
+The goal of this project was to demonstrate my skills in modern Android development.
+I focused on creating a clean and modular architecture while designing a visually appealing interface using only mock data.

-I aimed to showcase my skills in:
+Key areas of focus:
-- Building Compose UI with Material Design 3
+- Jetpack Compose + Material 3 UI
-- Creating a modular structure using MVVM
+- MVVM architecture
-- Designing reusable components
+- Reusable components and modular structure
-- Navigating between screens with Navigation Component
+- Navigation between screens
-- Maintaining clean, readable, and scalable code
+- Clean, scalable, and readable code

 ---